mharj/tachyon-drive/README.md

 - Interface [IStorageDriver](./src/interfaces/IStorageDriver.ts): An interface that defines the methods that a storage driver must implement.
 - Interface [IPersistSerializer](./src/interfaces/IPersistSerializer.ts): An interface that defines the methods that a serializer must implement.
 - Interface [IStoreProcessor](./src/interfaces/IStoreProcessor.ts): An interface that defines the methods that a store processor must implement.
+- Interface [IExternalUpdateNotify](./src/interfaces/IExternalUpdateNotify.ts): An interface that defines the methods that a external update notifier must implement.
 - Function [nextSerializer](./src/serializer.ts): A function that chains two serializers together. (example: Data <=> JSON string <=> Buffer>)

 ## [Serializer](./src/interfaces/IPersistSerializer.ts)